Tea Tree Oil for Baby – Health Benefits and Precautions

 What Is Tea Tree Oil?

-The botanical name of tea tree, which is native to Australia, is ‘Melaleuca alternifolia‘.
+The botanical name of the tea tree, which is native to Australia, is ‘Melaleuca alternifolia‘.
 It is the source of tea tree oil.
-The leaves and twigs of it are treated with a steam and distillation process to obtain the medicinal oil.
+The leaves and twigs of this tree are treated with a steam and distillation process to obtain the medicinal oil (3).
 The oil has medicinal and disinfectant properties.
 Hence, it is a useful home remedy for many types of ailments.

 Is Tea Tree Oil Safe for Babies?

-Tea oil is a herbal remedy, and can only be used topically on babies.
+Tea oil is one of the gentle essential oils that are safe for children and can only be used topically on babies (4).
 Consumption of this oil can be fatal for babies.
 Topical application of this oil may also sometimes cause severe allergic reactions in your baby.
 Therefore, consult your baby’s paediatrician before applying this oil to your little one.

 Benefits of Tea Tree Oil for Infants